Are you ready to finally understand Exposure?

 The Exposure Triangle is one of the best-known concepts to “explain” how photography works.
-It can be found in books, on many websites, and even in the manuals of many camera manufacturers.
+Unfortunately it’s also the biggest source of confusion in photography.

-2. What is it exposed to?
+2. What is it Exposed to?

 To the scene you want to photograph.
 So basically to more or less light, because the scene can be brighter or darker.